 The diagnosis of shoulder injuries is commonly delayed due to lack of awareness of the potential association between whiplash and Subacromial Impingement and the assumption that all shoulder symptoms emanate from the neck.
 According to a study on Subacromial Impingement in patients with whiplash, only 27% of patients were diagnosed properly with subacromial impingement syndrome.
 Most were diagnosed with radicular pain to the shoulder and the shoulder was not considered as a separate complaint.

 In the past, patients with contained disc herniations have been treated with conservative care including rest, medications, injections and/or physical therapy.
 Unfortunately, this does not always provide relief.
 These patients who did not respond to conservative care were forced to live with the symptoms.
-At Interventional Associates, this may not be the case.
+At Complete Care Spine & Orthopedics, this may not be the case.
 Disc-FX® Elliquence provides an option for those people who have failed conservative care and are not yet ready for major surgery.

 Vertebral endplates can be a significant source of low back pain.
 Modic changes and associated endplate damage could lead to vertebrogenic pain.
 Relievant could be an excellent surgical alternative for these patients.

-Those are 4 key situations that the surgeons of Interventional Associates recommend a patient get a second surgical opinion.
+Those are 4 key situations that the surgeons of Complete Care Spine & Orthopedics recommend a patient get a second surgical opinion.
+Give our experts a call today at (844) 699-2273 to get started.

 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.